gtextsoft/aigeneralmasterclass/README.md

-# AI Wealth & Marketing Summit 2025 - Landing Page Clone
+# AI General Masterclass 2025 - Landing Page Clone

-A professional, mobile-responsive landing page clone for the AI Wealth & Marketing Summit 2025, built with HTML, CSS, and JavaScript.
+A professional, mobile-responsive landing page clone for the AI General Masterclass 2025, built with HTML, CSS, and JavaScript.

 ## 🚀 Features